rdempsey/weight-tracker/README.md

 ### The ToDo List

-* Add pagination to the measurement history
 * Add supplement intake tracking
 * Add a food journal
 * Add charty goodness to the homepage to show progress
+* Add a randomly pulled inspiration to the homepage
 * Add a predictive model for weight